fabric/fabric/sites/docs/upgrading.rst

   must now always use ``@task``.
 (Note that users heavily attached to old-style tasks should be able to reimplement them by extending `~invoke.collection.Collection`!)
+- Task organization is much more explicit; instead of crawling imports, the system expects you to declare a root 'namespace' task collection which is composed of tasks and/or sub-collections.

+    - A simple single top-level ``tasks.py`` can remain a "pile of tasks", without requiring a namespace, but any deeper organization must be done explicitly.)

+- Tasks can declare "pre-tasks" and "post-tasks" that behave a lot like Makefile target dependencies; e.g. you can now state that a given task requires another to be run prior to itself anytime it is invoked.
+- Nearly all task-related functionality is implemented in Invoke; for more details see its :ref:`execution <task-execution>` and :ref:`namespaces
+  <task-namespaces>` documentation.

 General shell commands
 ----------------------